KoryNunn/account-security/README.md

 The constructor takes three functions:

     new Security(
-        function getAccount(email, callback){
+        function getAccount(accountName, callback){
             // get the account that matches this email
             // call callback with (error, email)
         },
-        function createAccount(accountDetails, callback){
+        function createAccount(accountName, password, accountDetails, callback){
             // accountDetails will be the object passed into security.register
             // but with the password field now hashed },
         function saveAccount(account, callback){
-            // account will be an object that was returned from getAccount.
+            // account will be an object that was returned from getAccount or createAccount.
         }
     );